A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Data reduction and analysis

-We ran {\it Sextractor} \citep{Bertin1996} on our observations to measure the instrumental magnitude of stars.
+We used standard routines in the {\it IRAF} daophot \citep{Stetson1987} to measure the instrumental magnitude of stars in our observations.
 To calibrate the observations, we used the archival 3.5-meter United Kingdom Infra-red Telescope (UKIRT) observations of the source field in $J$, $H$ and $K$ bands which were obtained as a part of the UKIDSS Galactic plane survey \citep{Lucas2008}.
 These observations were taken on July 18, 2006 for XMM1747 and July 23, 2006 for SAX1806 using the wide field infrared camera (WFCAM) composed of four Rockwell Hawaii-II 2048 $\times$ 2048 18 micron pixel array detectors, with a pixel scale of 0\farcs4.
-We determined zero point for our observations using 25 or more well-isolated and well-detected stars and obtained the zero point uncertainties of 0.02 mag for both sources XMM1747 and SAX1806.
+We determined the zero point for our observations using 25 or more well-isolated and well-detected stars.
 Because we calibrated our $K_\mathrm{s}$ band observations with respect to the UKIRT $K$ band observations, the magnitudes are discussed in $K$ band in the further discussions.
 The observed magnitude of both sources from our observations are listed in Table 1.